 Employment: Median houshold income is over £30,000, while the employment rate is around 67.5%.
 Both figures are signficantly higher than for Oldham Borough as a whole (£22k, 58.2%).
+In 2021, the UK median wage was £31,800, and employment rate was 75.5% (ONS).
 Youth unemployment is also significantly lower than for Oldham Borough as a whole (1.4% compared to 7%).

 Households: There are around 12,000 households in Saddleworth.
 There is a high proportion of owner occupied properties (>80%), and a low proportion of social rented properties (<7%).
 Around 9% of households are in fuel poverty.
-Median house prices are in the region of £240,000, although there is a significant difference across the area between the urban areas close to Oldham town and the more rural areas.
+Median house prices are in the region of £240,000, although there is a significant difference across the Parish between the urban areas close to Oldham town and the more rural areas.

-Education: Across Saddleworth, >85% of pupils enter the Early Years Foundation stage with a good level of development.
+Education: Across Saddleworth, >85% of pupils enter the Early Years Foundation stage with a good level of development, compared to a UK average of 71.8%.
 Less than 17% of adults have no qualifications, and >35% of adults have a first degree.